“Little Lithuania” in Hiroshima

 If you ever get a chance to visit the city of Hiroshima, you might be surprised to find a curious shop called “Little Lithuania”.
 The first thought that would come to your mind might be wonder – Japan and Lithuania are literally half the world away.
 Yet there it is – a store that sells Lithuanian merchandise.

 This shop is owned by Mrs. Kishiko Okuno and her family.
 This active and hardworking woman found out about Lithuania a few years ago, when she became acquainted with the traditional Lithuanian fabric.
 Mrs. Okuno was always keen to try new fabrics and find out about their characteristics.

-So, it started as a hobby and soon became much more.
+Thus, it started as a hobby and soon became much more.
 After visiting Lithuania, Mrs. Okuno decided to sell linen in her own country, Japan.
-In the beginning it was only via the Internet, but after a few years she and her husband opened “Little Lithuania”.
+In the beginning, it was only via the Internet, but after a few years she and her husband opened “Little Lithuania”.
 Now it sells linen and various Lithuanian handmade goods.

 How did you discover Lithuania and linen?